pwaring/technical-talks/freelancing/slides.md

 # Topics

  - Mix of my experiences and practical advice
- - Learn from my mistakes
  - Why might you want to try freelancing (and why not)
  - How to make freelancing work
+ - Whatever you want - ask me anything!

 # Why?

  - Greater control over your destiny
  - Variety of work and clients
- - Flexibility (hours and workload)
+ - Flexibility - hours and workload

 # Why not?

- - No redundancy
  - Fewer employment rights
- - Limited cover for sickness, emergencies
+ - Limited cover for sickness, emergencies, redundancy
  - No paid leave
- - Partner needs to 'understand'
+ - Partners need to 'understand'
  - Dependents

 # Types of freelancing mode